WalterMaroney/Cosmos.Cms/Documentation/DevelopingWithCosmos.md

 This repository is the second repository.
 It contains a Visual Studio solution with several projects--three of which are unit test projects, and a fourth produces the NuGet package used by the Publisher, and the remainder make up what is called the "Editor."

 The "Editor" is where web content is created and managed.
 It is your tool to manage website "layouts" and it is where web pages are authored.
 Editor also is a file manager.
 Upload JavaScript, CSS, imagery, videos and other types of files using "Editor."
-It also manages Redis cache and Content Distribution Network (CDN) updates.
+It also manages Content Distribution Network (CDN) updates.

 ## Developing with Publisher